 If you’re not happy with the university’s response to either your efforts to get mitigations put in place informally or, to your SAC form, then you could submit a formal complaint.
 The University’s complaints process requires students to have evidence of trying to resolve the issue informally first, so we do recommend this as a final step in the process, as opposed to the start of the process.

 Your lecturers are likely to want to resolve any issues you feel you have directly with you, as they ultimately want you to succeed in your studies.
-We would always recommend contacting them in the first instance to see what can be done to mitigate any lost teaching time.
+In addition to this, the University has committed to a Mitigation Policy outlined here.
+As such, we would always recommend contacting them in the first instance to see what can be done to mitigate any lost teaching time.

 To make a formal complaint, you will need to complete the University’s complaints form, which can be found here.
 You will need to fill out each section within the word limit, and attach any additional evidence you have.
 For more detailed guidance on the University’s complaints process, please visit our general complaints page.